software-mansion/react-native-reanimated/docs/docs/fundamentals/animations.md

 ## Shared Value Animated Transitions

-One of the easiest ways of starting an animation in Reanimated 2, is by making an animated transition of a Shared Value.
+One of the easiest ways of starting an animation in Reanimated, is by making an animated transition of a Shared Value.
 Animated Shared Value updates require just a tiny change compared to immediate updates.
 Let us recall the example from the previous article, where we'd update a Shared Value with some random number on every button tap: